evolutics/kerek/README.md

 Above config is an optional part of the
 [Compose specification](https://github.com/compose-spec/compose-spec/blob/master/deploy.md).
-But vanilla Docker Compose always updates services in the `stop-first` order, even if your Compose file says otherwise.
+But vanilla Docker Compose always updates services in `stop-first` order, even if your Compose file says otherwise.

 ### Zero-downtime deployments with a reverse proxy